-When released to the environment UV-328 will be distributed to the environmental compartments in different amount.
-The table below shows the result of Fugacity Level III distribution modelling using EPI Suite v4.10 with the substance properties calculated within EPI Suite.
+When released to the environment UV-320 will be distributed to the environmental compartments in different amounts.
+The table below shows the result of Fugacity Level III distribution modelling (Multiple Level III output) using EPI Suite v4.10 with the substance properties calculated within EPI Suite.
 The reliability of the result from the EPI Suite calculation is rated Klimisch 2.